 Do imaginary friends "exist"?
 And what should or should not be done about imaginary friends?
 Are imaginary friends conscious?
 This page will explore these questions (and possibly more).
 As for the question of whether imaginary friends exist, or whether it's acceptable to interact with them, the two main answers are "yes" and "no".
 The answers may become more nuanced with the clarification of what exactly is meant by "existence", what kind of ontology one accepts axiomatically, and what kind (if any) interactions with imaginary friends are considered to be "acceptable", and what exactly it is meany by "acceptable".

-Under a neurological interpretation of a materialistic ontology, imaginary friends "exist" in the form of electrical signals inside the brain, the same way as dreams, memories, thoughts, beliefs, emotions as well as any experience of "reality" through the five senses.
-This interpretation has idealistic undertones, as all qualia (conscious experiences) are interpreted as electrical signals inside the brain, and therefore the sensorial perception of a physical, solid object is understood as material in the same way a thought is.
+In a materialistic ontology, only what is physical exist.
+One interpretation, that focuses on neurology, is that imaginary friends "exist" in the form of electrical signals inside the brain, the same way as dreams, memories, thoughts, beliefs, emotions as well as any experience of "reality" through the five senses.
+This interpretation has however idealistic undertones, as all qualia (conscious experiences) are interpreted as electrical signals inside the brain, and therefore the sensorial perception of a physical, solid object is understood as material in the same way a thought is.

-A non-neurological interpretation of a materialistic ontology, naive realism, asserts that the senses perceive "reality" as it actually is, and therefore a physical, solid object as perceived by the senses is the same as the physical, solid object in itself.
+An interpretation of materialism that does not focus on neurology, for example naive realism, asserts that the senses perceive "reality" as it actually is, and therefore a physical, solid object as perceived by the senses is the same as the physical, solid object in itself.
 In this interpretation it is possible to properly differentiate between a physical, solid object and a non-material entity like a thought, a dream, a belief or a memory.
 In this interpretation, then, an imaginary friend does not "exist" in the same sense as a physical object.
 If, under this interpretation, one defines "existence" as a property only held by entities that exist physically (as it is defined, in many cases, in colloquial conversations), then imaginary friends do not exist.
 If "existence" is extended even to non-physical objects like thoughts and emotions, then imaginary friends do exist, insofar as they are being imagined.

 Under an idealist ontology, where the mind is the primary (or sole) "substance" of reality, it is still possible to make a distinction between a solid, physical object (or at least, the perception thereof) and an entity societally understood as non-physical like a thought or a memory.
-By defining "existence" as a property held only by entities that (are perceived as) physical, imaginary friends can still be said to not "exist", under this definition.
+By defining "existence" as a property held only by entities that (are perceived as) physical (what I called "shared sensorial" at the top of the page), imaginary friends can still be said to not "exist", under this definition.
 By expanding the definition of "existence" to all qualia, then imaginary friends do exist, insofar as they are being imagined.

 An ontology that is not strictly materialistic: for example a theistic ontology that posits the existence of one or more deities that are transcendental relative to our Universe's space-time continuum, functions very similarly to a fully materialistic ontology.
 However, in such an ontology, imaginary friends may (or may not) be understood as a divine manifestation: an interpretation not compatible with a fully materialistic ideology.
 To posit that an imaginary friend is a manifestation of divinity may imply, for example, that: